moodle/devdocs/versioned_docs/version-4.3/guides/git/index.md

 git rebase --interactive
 ```

 Whichever option you chose, you have "rewritten history".
 If you had already pushed your branch to your remote repository, you may encounter issues when trying to push the updated branch.
-If you try `git push MDL-xxxxx-master_brief_name` you will get an error message suggesting you to `force push`.
+If you try `git push MDL-xxxxx-main_brief_name` you will get an error message suggesting you to `force push`.

 To force push the changed commits use:

 ```
-git push -f origin MDL-xxxxx-master_brief_name
+git push -f origin MDL-xxxxx-main_brief_name
 ```

 If an error occurs because you are still using the git protocol (read only), use this command: